 - Do you work on a contingent fee basis?

-If you or a loved one has been injured in a maritime accident, you need an attorney who not only knows the complexities of general admiralty law but also those of the Jones Act.
-Experience, commitment to a client’s case, attention to detail, and sharp courtroom skills are a maritime attorney’s most valuable assets.
+If you or a loved one has been injured in a maritime disaster, you need an attorney who not only knows the complexities of general admiralty law but also those of the Jones Act.
+Experience, commitment to a client’s case, attention to detail, and sharp courtroom skills are maritime attorneys’ most valuable assets.
 In addition to being able to compete against an employer’s legal team during litigation, the best maritime attorney must be able to use a wide array of resources to help you receive the compensation you deserve for your work-related injuries.